sopra-fs23-group-12/4Bubbles_Client/README.md

 * This project was build on the basis of the [SoPra Template FS23](https://github.com/HASEL-UZH/sopra-fs23-template-client) provided by the University of Zurich for the
   Software Engineering Lab (Softwarepraktikum) course supervised by [Professor Thomas Fritz](https://www.ifi.uzh.ch/en/hasel/people/fritz.html).
-* Special Thanks also to our Teaching Assistant [Valentin Hollenstein](https://github.com/v4lentin1879).
+* Special Thanks also to our Teaching Assistant [Valentin Hollenstein](https://github.com/v4lentin1879) for his support.
-* We are also very grateful to the creators and contributors of the external API [Open Trivia Database](https://opentdb.com/) which we used as source for our questions.
+* We are also grateful to the creators and contributors of the external API [Open Trivia Database](https://opentdb.com/) which we used as source for our questions.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.